 PIDs use a high-energy ultraviolet (UV) light source to ionize the molecules in a sample collected by an air pump.
 The ions produce an electric current, which is converted to a concentration reading.
 They detect only those substances that can be ionized by the UV photons.
 PIDs cannot detect methane, the principal component of natural gas, because this substance is not ionized by UV.
 They are also subject to potential interferences in conditions of extremely high humidity.
+As such, it is expected that FIDs will be utilized to determine compliance with the proposed amendments.

 IV.
-DRAFT RULE AMENDMENTS
+PROPOSED RULE AMENDMENTS